Trump campaign fires pollsters after mixed messaging

-WASHINGTON — When President Donald Trump’s campaign discovered he was trailing Democrats in crucial states earlier this year, it did what any campaign would do: tried to bury the bad poll numbers.
+WASHINGTON — When President Donald Trump’s internal polling suggested he was trailing Democrats in crucial states earlier this year, it did what any campaign would do: tried to bury the bad numbers.

 When the findings leaked to the media anyway, an infuriated Trump and his aides first disputed the poll’s existence, then tried to dismiss its importance before finally firing some of the pollsters.